km1tch/BoxChooser/README.md

 - Dump State: Logs the current state object into the console.
 - Print Scale: Changes the size of the text in the print menu.
 Font size is currently based on screen size.
-- Comment: Sends a message to the backend on any isuses or comments.
-Intended to let the maintainer know whether there are any mistakes (prices or boxes info) and correct them when possible.

 ## Customize it